Code-Institute-Submissions/shane-os-atlas-gifts_AprResub/testing.md

 To ensure that the user receives as much information as possible to make an informed decision, more information as well as the option to purchase the item, can be accessed by clicking on the "More Info" button.
 The user is provided with a larger image of the product and a detailed description of the product, including the weight and price.
 The user is able to use the plus and minus buttons to increase/ decrease the item quantity before adding this their cart.
 To check that users are able to add products to their carts, various quantities of multiple items were added to the cart.
 As a user adding a quantity of 0 or less to their cart would not make sense, a check was built-in to prevent users from changing the input quantity to less than 1.

-The ability to add, update and delete gifts from the site is critical to the site being successful, as without the products there won;t anything to sell.
+The ability to add, update and delete gifts from the site is critical to the site being successful, as without the products there won't anything to sell.
 To ensure that CRUD functionality was achieved I logged in as a superuser, created a series of test gifts with various prices, descriptions, etc. Then I proceeded to edit these items before logging out and return to the site as an anonymous user.
 After checking that I was unable to access the create, update or delete function as a non superuser I attempted to add each of these gifts to the shopping cart.
 After this successful check, I logged back in as a superuser before deleting each of the test items.

 Lighthouse Report